 “He trusted people who opened their hearts to him.”

 “Half my Dignity members are out hustling to survive.
-Real hustlers harden their heart to others once they start to believe their own hustles.”
+Real hustlers harden their hearts to others once they start to believe their own hustles.”

 “Tim must have been amazing to gay Catholics.”

 “Yeah.
 He was so fun and attractive.
 After advising our group to stop hustling others, he brought out a ghetto blaster and taught the boys how to do the Hustle.”

 “Have you met Father John from the St Paul’s Boys Choir and the boys he brought to perform tomorrow?
 The boys learned to play electric guitar from Tim.
 When he came to hear them play a processional, golden tears fell down on the parishioners.”

 “The second miracle.”